 Why is knowing your CAC value so crucial?
 It can guide your treatment options and help you make lifestyle changes that improve your heart health.
 Recent studies underscore the importance of CAC measurements in predicting not just cardiovascular events but also overall health outcomes.
 For example, research involving over 40,000 patients found that those with detectable coronary artery calcium were two to three times more likely to die within five years, with only a quarter of those deaths linked to cardiovascular disease.
 This highlights how the CAC metric serves as a strong predictor of all-cause mortality, emphasizing its relevance in comprehensive health assessments.

 Recent studies reveal that many individuals, particularly men, show elevated mineral levels, underscoring the importance of regular screenings for effective cardiovascular risk evaluation.
-For instance, the overall prevalence of coronary artery calcium (CAC) is 21%, with higher rates among White males (26%) compared to Black males (16%), White females (10%), and Black females (7%).
+For instance, the overall prevalence of (CAC) is 21%, with higher rates among White males (26%) compared to Black males (16%), White females (10%), and Black females (7%).

 If you have concerns about your heart health, please don’t hesitate to reach out.
 We’re here to support you every step of the way.

 For instance, consider Hollander, a 64-year-old social worker who received a CAC measurement in the 50s.
 This led her healthcare provider to prescribe a low dose of rosuvastatin along with a non-statin medication, evolocumab, to help manage her cholesterol and reduce her risk of heart disease.
-This real-life example illustrates how understanding calcium levels can directly influence treatment plans.
+This real-life example illustrates how understanding can directly influence treatment plans.

 It’s also worth noting that the predictive value of mineral measurements may be less reliable in younger individuals or those with unusual symptoms.
 Therefore, it’s vital to interpret these assessments alongside other diagnostic methods and clinical evaluations for a complete picture of your cardiovascular health.